Last Updated on

 As noted above, some MBSR training programs require attendance at an MBSR retreat.
 Several such retreats are offered, some for MBSR teachers and teachers in training only, and some for anyone who is interested in practicing MBSR.

-- The Center for Mindfulness at the University of Massachusetts Medical School offers 5-day and 7-day silent retreats for teachers and teachers in training.
+- The Center for Mindfulness at the University of Massachusetts Medical School offers five- and seven-day silent retreats for teachers and teachers in training.
 There are several retreats scheduled throughout the year.
 The schedule of upcoming retreats can be found here.
-These retreats provide an opportunity for teachers to “practice what they preach” as well as engage in personal and professional development
+These retreats provide an opportunity for teachers to “practice what they preach” as well as to engage in personal and professional development

-- The Shambhala Mountain Center offers a 7-day silent MBSR-based retreat, which takes place near the Rocky Mountains in Colorado.
+- The Shambhala Mountain Center offers several MBSR-based retreats, which take place near the Rocky Mountains in Colorado.
 The retreat aims to provide a safe and nurturing environment where retreat attendees can find support and guidance from MBSR teachers and deepen their meditation practice.
-The upcoming MBSR retreat is scheduled for the end of June 2017 and carries a price tag of $665, in addition to the cost of lodging.
-For more information, check the website.
+For a list of upcoming retreats, check the website.

 The MBSR Workbook